The average salary for a Sr. Editor is $68,849.

 - Create content ideas; delegate and oversee writing assignments.

-Common Career Paths for Sr. Editor
+Job Satisfaction for Sr. Editor

 Popular Employer Salaries for Sr. Editor

-Popular Skills for Sr. Editor
+What Are Popular Skills for Sr. Editors?

-Pay by Experience Level for Sr. Editor
+What is the Pay by Experience Level for Sr. Editors?

 Pay Difference by Location